navikt/kafka-sandbox/README.md

 # A basic Kafka sandbox/demo app using official Java client libraries

 .. with a minimal set of dependencies.
+No Springs attached.

 ## Purpose